dinglebott/trading-trees/README.md

-a basic machine learning project to train a model to predict future price movements in forex markets
+a basic machine learning project
+goal: train a model to predict future price movements in forex markets